 I’ve worked and/or consulted for organizations such as the Guttmacher Institute, the Centers for Disease Control and Prevention (CDC), the Empowerment of Women Research Program, Ipas, the National Council for Health Statistics, and Trojan Condoms/Church & Dwight, Inc.

 I grew up in beautiful Cape Elizabeth, Maine, and family members still live nearby in Portland and on Peaks Island.
-A lifelong swimmer, I’ve swum with teams for over 20 years and in over seven states.
-I enjoy life in Madison with my sweetie, Bobby, and our five year-old son, Atticus.
+A lifelong swimmer, I’ve swum with teams for 30-plus years in over seven states.
+I enjoy life in Madison with my sweetie, Bobby, and our eight year-old son, Atticus.